dkager3/boot-notify/README.md

 cd boot-notify
 sudo ./install.sh
 ```
 3. Update the BotSettings.ini file in **boot-notify/src/** to set the bot email login/password as well as the recipient's email address.
-See the INI section for more details on the INI file.
+See the [INI section](https://github.com/dkager3/boot-notify#ini) for more details on the INI file (how to modify and configure email).
 4. Next the device is booted, an email will be sent to the one listed in BotSettings.ini.

 ## Removal